projetssd/kubeseed/docs/_i18n/en/index.md

 # Installation

 You'll need :
-- a fresh isntalled server on Debian 11
+- a fresh isntalled server on Debian 11 or 12 (Ubuntu 22.04 should be ok but not tested)
 - a domain name

 Not mandatory, but recommended : using cloudflare, it allows to automatically manage subdomains.